pepopo978/Cursive/README.md

 All commands will ignore targets with the following CCs on them:

-- sleep
+- Sleep
-- entangling roots
+- Entangling Roots
-- shackle undead
+- Shackle Undead
-- polymorph
+- Polymorph
 - Turn Undead
-- blind
+- Blind
-- sap
+- Sap
-- gouge
+- Gouge
-- freezing trap
+- Freezing Trap
-- banish
+- Banish

 Multicurse will only ever target enemies that are already in combat (except if you target a mob directly first) to prevent pulling things you didn't intend like marked patrols.